32 ways to quit smoking: Everything from eating nuts to playing Tetris

 • Throwaway cigarettes – Get rid of cigarettes, lighters, ashtrays and anything that can remind you of smoking.

-• Change your routine – If you like to have a cigarette while walking to work, change the route.
-If you have a cigarette with your morning cuppa, switch to a different breakfast menu.
-Changing habits will help you manage your urges better.
+• Change your routine – If you like to have a cigarette while walking to work, consider changing your route.
+If you smoke with your morning cup of coffee, consider switching to a different breakfast menu.
+Changing habits can help you manage your urges more effectively.

 • Get rid of the smoke – Wash your clothes, carpets, upholstery and remove the smell of smoke.
-Fill your house with the smell of scented candles, potpourri and enjoy clean surroundings.
+Fill your house with the scent of scented candles and potpourri, and enjoy clean surroundings.

 • Give up coffee – A study has found that coffee can make your withdrawal symptoms worse.
-Also, it has been shown to make cigarette taste better!
+Additionally, it has been shown to enhance the taste of cigarettes.

-• Breathing techniques – Learn some deep breathing techniques and use them when the craving hits.
+• Breathing techniques – Learn and practice deep breathing techniques to use when cravings arise.
 It will help let go of the urge.

 • Talk to a doctor – Your doctor can help you in your journey and give you practical tips to follow to quit the habit.